verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 For example, to see the log records of a WebLogic application deployed to the `todo-list` namespace, create an index pattern of `verrazzano-application-todo-*`.

 ![OpenSearch Dashboards](/docs/images/opensearch-dashboards-todo.png)

-## Log rotation

-We recommend configuring log rotation for OpenSearch using Index State Management (ISM) For information on configuring OpenSearch ISM, see the [ISM setup page]({{< relref "/docs/customize/opensearch#configure-index-state-management-policies" >}}).